Get ready for your Cinco de Mayo party with recipe ideas for Cinco de Mayo food! Find delicioso dips, appetizers, meals, and drinks to celebrate.

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-Don't let this happen to you—begin planning now for Cinco de Mayo food to make at home!
-Have your friends over after work or put together a festive dinner for your family with recipes for appetizers, drinks, and dinners.
+Don't let this happen to youโbegin planning now for Cinco de Mayo Food to make at home!
+Have your friends over after work or put together a festive dinner for your family with recipes for Cinco de Mayo dishes, like appetizers, drinks, and suppers. ย

 Jump to:

-They share that in Puebla, traditional foods that might be found at Cinco de Mayo celebrations include chalupas filled with meat and cheese, the rich sauce, mole poblano, and chiles en Nogada, which are battered poblano peppers with pomegranate seeds and walnut sauce.
+In Puebla, Mexico traditional foods for Cinco de Mayo celebrations include chalupas filled with meat and cheese, a rich mole poblano sauce, and chiles en Nogada, which are battered poblano peppers with pomegranate seeds and walnut sauce.

-In the U.S., traditional Cinco de Mayo foods are far-ranging, everything from Mexican-inspired to Tex-Mex to tasty dishes that only vaguely resemble Mexican food!
-At home parties and at restaurants on May 5th, there are drinks like margaritas, palomas, and jewel-toned Jarritos sodas.
+In American homes and restaurants on May 5th, there are drinks like margaritas, palomas, and jewel-toned Jarritos sodas.
 There are main dishes like loaded nachos, enchiladas, tacos, and tamales.
-Desserts on 5 de Mayo include churros, flan, sopapillas, and tres leches cake.
+Cinco de Mayo desserts include churros, flan, sopapillas, and tres leches cake.

 Plan now for your Cinco de Mayo party